Background

 Reason number two, you need to be needed.
 The narcissist is a child and it triggers in you the maternal instincts.

 Reason number three, victimhood makes you feel good.
 You like to be a victim because it makes you feel entitled.

 When you're a victim, you're entitled to special treatment.
 Your victimhood imposes duties and obligations on other people.
 It gives you power, victimhood empowers.

 That's why we are today in a victimhood era, period of victimhood.
 Everyone and his dog is someone's victim.

 So victimhood is empowerment.
 It's almost Orwellian.
 It's almost 1984, newspeak, you know, war is peace.
 Victimhood is empowerment and you like to be a victim.

 Of course, in a small minority of cases, you like to be a victim because you're self-destructive.
-Trauma bonding is a form of self-harming, self-trashing.
-It's masochistic.

 So sometimes you team up with the narcissist because you want the narcissist to destroy you.
 You want the narcissist to devastate you.
 You're wanting to obliterate you.
 You're trying to commit suicide by narcissist.
-That's another reason to stay with the narcissist.

 But more commonly, victimhood status is a form of virtual signaling.
 Look how long suffering I am, you say to one and sundry.
 Look how patient I am.
-Look how virtuous I am, how empathic, how generous, how kind, how moral, how conscientious, etc. It's a form of virtual signaling.
+Look how virtuous I am, how empathic, how generous, how kind, how moral, how conscientious, etc, etc. It's a form of virtual signaling.

 Virtual signaling, of course, has to do with competitive victimhood, which is a narcissistic behavior.